cperaltab/ADAPT/_pages/day4.md

 **Activities**

-Classroom, hands on, working with data collected in the field (OBIS dataset template)
+-Classroom, hands on, working with data collected in the field (OBIS dataset template)

-Following the pre-course assignments, review OBIS data standards, formatting and QC.
+-Following the pre-course assignments, review OBIS data standards, formatting and QC.

-Data annotation, data set creation.
+-Data annotation, data set creation.
 Focus on higher taxonomic hierarchies, e.g. Mollusks, Macroalgae, Cnidaria _(Discuss with the local trainers what are the most common taxonomic groups (seagrass spp and associated fauna) in each location and have a list before hand to help the annotation process move faster)_